 4. Conduct of The Hearing

 Both teams are limited to the script.
-No exhibits or extra case-law is allowed.
+No exhibits or extra case-law is allowed unless given in the script.
 This allows a 'level playing field' between schools with or without legal resources.

 4.1.
 Opening arguments